Joerg-Schultz/Introduction_to_Programming/README.md

 11. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
 12. [Android: Add real functionality to button](./DiceApp/addfunctionstobutton.md): Where you will add some real functionality to your button.

+[Bonus Section](./ProgrammingTools/git.md): Make your code available to the whole word by by following the second action point.

 #### 4. Collections
 13. [Lists](./Collections/lists.md): Where you will work with a container that can hold multiple things
 14. [Sets](./Collections/sets.md): Where you will generate Containers which contain just unique elements.
 15. [Maps](./Collections/maps.md): Where you will learn to build a key-value stat structure.
 16. [Summary](./Collections/wrap_up.md): Just a summary of all these Collections plus some additional cool functions to work with them.
 17. [Android: Store values in list](./DiceApp/randomvaluelist.md): Where you will generate a list of the random values and display this growing list in a text field.

+[Bonus Section](./ProgrammingTools/documentation.md): Learn how to document your code!
+Check the 'Code Documentation' and 'API Documentation' sections and install Dokka!
+And of course don't forget to push your changes to GitHub!

 #### 5. Classes
 18. [Classes](./Classes/classes.md): Where you will have first contact with the basic unit of object-oriented programming - the class.